pwicks86/bookmarks4vlc/README.md

 # bookmarks4vlc #
 A simple bookmarks extension for VLC.

+## NO IDEA IF THIS WORKS ANYMORE, HAS NOT BEEN TESTED IN ANY RECENT (v2+) VERSIONS OF VLC

 ## Why? ##
 VLC claims to have a bookmark system, but it doesn't work (see [here][http://wiki.videolan.org/How_to_save_bookmarks].
 This is a lua extension for VLC that implements a simple bookmarking system that actually works (at least for the simple use cases that I use it for)